Skip to Main Content

 I. OBJECTIVE & PURPOSE

-This policy statement articulates the official position of the University of North Florida regarding syllabi for courses.
-This policy applies to all courses regardless of delivery method.
+This policy statement articulates the official position of the University of North Florida regarding preparation, maintenance, and distribution of syllabi for courses.
+This policy and all its provisions apply to all courses regardless of delivery method, subject to exceptions contained below.

 II.
 STATEMENT OF PROCEDURES

-Although uniformity in style is not required, all syllabi must contain certain elements to (1) provide students with necessary information regarding their courses, (2) comply with accreditation standards, and (3) allow the University to meet State of Florida and Board of Governor regulations.
-Per Board of Governors Policy 8.003, syllabi for general education core courses as outlined in Florida Statute 1007.25 must be publicly posted and accessible at least 45 days before the first day of class each term.
+1. All syllabi must contain certain elements to (1) provide students with necessary information regarding their courses, (2) comply with accreditation standards, and (3) allow the University to meet State of Florida and Board of Governors requirements.
+Per Board of Governors Regulation 8.003, syllabi must be publicly posted and accessible at least 45 days before the first day of class each term, except for individualized courses such as directed independent studies, internships without instruction, thesis hours, dissertation hours, international exchanges, practicums/residencies, or performance courses.

-This policy identifies the minimum required components/contents of UNF syllabi.
-Instructors of record are responsible for ensuring that their students are provided with a copy of a syllabus for each of their courses no later than the second week of the semester in which the course is taught.
-Instructors of record must also provide their department with copies of their syllabi no later than the second week of the semester in which the course is taught.
+2. This policy identifies the minimum required components/contents of UNF syllabi not exempted in section IIA above.
+Instructors of record are responsible for ensuring that their students are provided with a copy of the course syllabus and that each course syllabus is submitted to the syllabus database designated by the University no later than 45 days prior to the start of the semester in which the course is taught.

 III.
 CONTENTS